CodeByZach/sublime_bracket_highlighter/docs/src/markdown/customize.md

 Parameter        | Description
 ---------------- |------------
 `lines`          | Show the number of lines between the matched brackets in the status bar.
 `no_outside_adj` | This is a parameter used to tell the plugin to ignore the `bracket_outside_adjacent` setting.
 This is by default used for the `bracketselect` commands to ignore outside adjacent matching so it can do expanding selections or jump to parents brackets.
 The default is `false` when not defined, but it can be set to `true` or `null` in JSON (it would be `None` if defined directly in Python code).
-When `null`, the value will be read from `ignore_outside_adjacent_in_plugin` setting in the `bh_core.sublime-settings` file for convenient altering of the behavior.
+When `null`, the value will be read from `ignore_outside_adjacent_in_plugin` setting in the `BracketHighlighter.sublime-settings` file for convenient altering of the behavior.
 `plugin`         | Configuration for the plugin to be used.

 The `plugin` parameter is a dictionary that contains 3 arguments that define which plugin should get run, under which circumstance it is run, and with what parameters it is run with.